In Automation campaigns you can create and send personalised, cross-channel marketing experiences.

 The Automation Campaigns dashboard displays:

-- Active automation campaign are currently sending, i.e. the flows and templates are live and emails are being generated to contacts in those flow.
+- Active automation campaigns are currently sending, i.e. the flows and templates are live and emails are being generated to contacts in those flow.

-Alternatively, select CREATE NEW CAMPAIGN to start a new campaign.
+Alternatively, select Create new campaign to start working on a new campaign.

 New Automation Campaign